DawidSac24/ContentManager/README.md

 ## 🚀 Install the Extension

+You can install it on the [Chrome web store](https://chromewebstore.google.com/detail/content-manager/lobbohngjkkghmganebnahlfajlahkic)

-You can download the latest ready-to-use version here:
+OR you can manually download the latest ready-to-use version here:

 👉 [GitHub Releases](https://github.com/DawidSac24/ContentManager/releases)